nyurashku/OpenAlphaResearch/README.md

 ## Introduction

-OpenAlpha Research is focused on delievering white-glove customer service and high-end research to CTA's, Venture Firms and retail investors.
+TradeGenius is focused on delievering white-glove customer service and high-end research to CTA's, Venture Firms and retail investors.
 We pride ourselves in democratizing finanical research for all.

 ## Business Goals (About Us)